 ~ Mention of an outstanding award or special recognition

-You may not be in business, or have a position in the eye of the public.
-Nevertheless, it may be useful to have a bio at the ready!
+Perhaps you're not in business, nor have a position in the public's eye.
+Nevertheless, you never know when it could prove useful to have a bio at the ready!

 ~ You may need an introduction for a gathering of friends or colleagues